alirezarahatloo/LMSAlgorithm/README.md

 # LMSAlgorithm
-this code can reducte noise and play estimate signal.
+this matlab code can reducte noise and play estimate signal.